 Eleonora Serra

-Eleonora is a PhD student at IIT (Fondazione Istituto Italiano di Tecnologia, Genova, Italy) in the Computational and Chemical Biology group headed by Andrea Cavalli, and is working in collaboration with the computational group of the Centre Européen de Calcul Atomique et Moléculaire (CECAM), Lausanne.
-Their interest is focused on finding new computational strategies for computing binding Free Energy.
-Eleonora took her bachelor’s degree in Chemistry from the “Università degli studi di Genova” (Curriculum Chimica e Scienze Chimiche), and she has a Chemistry and Bioinformatic Master Degree: Chemistry and In Silico Drug Design for Macromolecules.
+Eleonora is a PhD student at IIT (Fondazione Istituto Italiano di Tecnologia, Genova, Italy) in the Computational and Chemical Biology group headed by Andrea Cavalli, and is working in collaboration with the computational group of the Centre Européen de Calcul Atomique et Moléculaire(CECAM), Lausanne.
+Her interest is focused on finding new computational strategies for computing binding Free Energy.
+She took her bachelor’s degree in chemistry from the “Università degli studi di Genova” (Curriculum Chimica e Scienze Chimiche), and has a Chemistry and Bioinformatic Master Degree: Chemistry and In Silico DrugDesign for Macromolecules.
 In particular, she followed a double-degree international program having two different specialties: Degree of “Laurea magistrale in Scienze Chimiche” from Università degli studi di Milano and Degree of “Master in Chemistry, specialty Chemoinformatics” from University of Paris.
 Moreover, she had the opportunity to do her master’s internship at IKTOS (Paris), a company mostly working on developing new AI technologies for In-Silico Drug Design.

 Title: Bi-directional path-based nonequilibrium simulations for binding free energy estimation

 This work presents a novel pipeline that combines path collective variables (PCVs) obtained through enhanced sampling and machine learning with two-directional Steered Molecular Dynamics (SMD) to estimate protein-ligand binding free energy.
-We validated our workflow on a host-guest system and one protein-ligand complex, achieving good accuracy and precision between our computed results and experimental data.
+We validated our workflow on a host-guest system and one protein-ligand complexes, achieving good accuracy and precision between our computed results and experimental data.

 Riccardo Scarin

-During his career Riccardo did internships at:
+During his career he did Internships at:

-• Laboratory of Prof. Stefano Moro (UNIPD), focusing on cheminformatics.
+- Laboratory of Prof. Stefano Moro (UNIPD), focusing on cheminformatics.

-• Edmund Mach Foundation (Trento), in Metabolomics section (Dr. Stefan Martens Lab).
+- Edmund Mach Foundation (Trento), in Metabolomics section (Dr. Stefan Martens Lab).

-• University of Vienna (Prof. Christoph Rademacher), in fragment screening by NMR.
+- University of Vienna (Prof. Christoph Rademacher), in fragment screening by NMR.

-• Max Planck Institute– Glycouniverse GmbH (Potsdam), in Organic Synthesis.
+- Max Planck Institute– Glycouniverse GmbH (Potsdam), in Organic Synthesis.

 His hobbies include playing trumpet, bamboo flutes, guitar and practicing Yoga and sports.